Skip to content

 Bottom line

 An uncooperative other driver is a headache, but it is not the end of your claim.
-Do not argue fault on the roadside; document everything, and get a licensed-adjuster report so the outcome rests on professional findings, not on the other driver’s signature.
+Do not argue fault on the roadside; document everything, and get a licensed-adjuster report so the file is supported by professional findings, not only by the other driver’s signature.
 Download the Alo Tutanak app and be ready for the moment cooperation breaks down.

 Read More Articles